tinytonny/MKTContent/mktcontent/合作伙伴/合作伙伴内容/partner.md

 		"tableName":"cms_partner"
 	},
 	{
+		"name":"Beijing JT Cloud Technology Development Co.
+Ltd.", "description":"Beijing JT Cloud Technology Development Co.
+Ltd. was founded in 2009 and headquartered in Beijing, with branch offices in Shanghai, Guangzhou, Chengdu and Zhengzhou.
+Since the establishment, it is always dedicated to the areas including the information technology, professional consultation, application development, and sales promotion for the high-tech information technology and products related to Internet+.
+It is a leading information technology service provider in China.\n", "short_name":"JT Cloud",
+		"id":20,
+		"partner_label":"Chatone Service, a Reliable IT Service Provider", "tableName":"cms_partner"
+	},
+	{
 		"name":"Shenzhen Qicai Technology Co., Ltd.",
 		"description":"COMIX.com.cn is owned by COMIX Group (stock code: 002301) mainly as a B2B one-stop procurement and service platform aiming at the procurement and service needs of enterprise users to provide “hardware + software + service” for terminal enterprise users based on the operation mode of platform operator + O2O.\n", "short_name":"17cai.com",
 		"id":21,
 		"partner_label":"Enterprise one-stop purchase and service platform",
 		"tableName":"cms_partner"
+	},
+	{
+		"name":"Beijing Qituan Technology Co., Ltd.",
+		"description":"Qituan Technology is dedicated to developing B2B community e-commerce to ally thousands of medium and small enterprises through Internet for group purchase and direct selling and supply, making the enterprise-level product market more transparent and more efficient.
+It helps enterprises reduce operational costs and find their most suitable product and service in compliance with their development stage.\n", "short_name":"Qituan Technology",
+		"id":22,
+		"partner_label":"Purchase Service Window Integrating Millions of SMEs", "tableName":"cms_partner"
+	},
+	{
+		"name":"Beijing Rongchengchuangxin Information Technology Co., Ltd.",
+		"description":"Data Mining Consultant Company Inc. landed on the New Third Board Market in 2015 and provides more enterprise-level customers with professional big data marketing services with more regulated services and more transparent operations.
+The company is dedicated to supporting customers in multiple areas to create enterprise brands, precisely positioning the market and improving the marketing effects with big data computing.\n", "short_name":"Rongchengchuangxin",
+		"id":23,
+		"partner_label":"Big Data and Mobile Internet Technology and Integrated Marketing", "tableName":"cms_partner"
+	},
+	{
+		"name":"Beijing Yuanding Technology Co., Ltd.",
+		"description":"Yuanding Technology (security code: 831126) is committed to building a leading domestic IT integrated service platform.
+Relying on IT resources, enterprise-level customers, Internet innovation and venture capital investment, it builds a larger IT Internet ecosystem to fully meet the needs of customers in IT construction\n", "short_name":"Yuanding Technology",
+		"id":24,
+		"partner_label":"An Internet Company Engaged in IT Business", "tableName":"cms_partner"
+	},
+	{
+		"name":"Jiangsu TSNSoft Information Technology Co., Ltd.",
+		"description":"TSNSoft Technology focuses on providing enterprise IT infrastructure planning, information security planning, deployment and operation and maintenance outsourcing business, and providing professional consulting services in cloud computing and artificial intelligence.
+The company integrates businesses, technologies and processes and offers solutions to help customers create value and realize the potential.\n", "short_name":"TSNSoft",
+		"id":25,
+		"partner_label":"Professional IT Infrastructure and Cloud Service Provider", "tableName":"cms_partner"
 	},
 	{